Approval Software with Workflow Management

 In critical, time-sensitive approval processes, for instance, requesting equipment following a breakdown, how would you handle an approval if the main approver is unavailable?
-Delays in fulfilling certain approval requests can cost an organization time, money, and customers.
-In addition, you may need different approvers based on their time zone?
+Delays in fulfilling specific approval requests can cost an organization time, money, and customers.
+In addition, you may need different approvers based on their time zone.

-For a variety of reasons, an approver may neglect to review and make a decision on a particular approval request in the expected amount of time.
+For various reasons, an approver may neglect to review and decide on a particular approval request in the expected amount of time.
 So what happens if an approval decision has been sitting too long?
 Should it escalate?
-Does the approver just need another reminder?
-How are key participants made aware of these delays?
+Does the approver need another reminder?
+How are critical participants made aware of these delays?
 The software should be able to set and manage how delays are handled by setting "timeouts" for specific parts of a process.
 These timeouts set the maximum threshold for an action to be taken and ensure critical approvals are handled efficiently.

 Your approval software should be able to set and manage how delays are handled by setting "timeouts" for specific parts of a process.
 These timeouts set the maximum threshold for an action to be taken and ensure critical approvals are handled efficiently.
-For instance, perhaps the first level approver is given three days to make a decision, at which point an alert is sent to their manager that there is a delay.
+For instance, perhaps the first-level approver is given three days to decide, at which point an alert is sent to their manager that there is a delay.
 After another 24 hours, their manager is designated as the new approver.

 Some approval processes require stringent record keeping and audit trails.